Hempstead (village), New York: Recent years

 In the course of the 1990s the village saw redevelopment as a government center as well as business center.
 There are more government employees from all levels of government in the village than there are in Mineola, the county seat.
 According to James York, the municipal historian, writing in 1998, the population during the day might rise to nearly 200,000, from a normal census of 50,000.
 Retailers' interest in the village was rekindled, due to the aggressive revitalization efforts of former Mayor James Garner, who served from 1989 to 2005, and former Community Development Agency Commissioner, Glen Spiritis, who served under Garner's administration.
 Specifically, two large tracts of retail property have recently undergone redevelopment.
-The former 8.8 acre Times Squares Stores (or TSS) property on Peninsula Boulevard and Franklin Street has been redeveloped as Hempstead Village Commons, a 100000 sqft retail center including Pep Boys and Staples.
-The former Abraham & Straus department store on 17 acre has recently undergone demolition and been replaced by a large retail development consisting of Home Depot, Old Navy, Stop & Shop and many other smaller establishments.
+The former 8.8 acre Times Squares Stores (or TSS) property on Peninsula Boulevard and Franklin Street has been redeveloped as Hempstead Village Commons, a 100000 sqft retail center.
+The former Abraham & Straus department store on 17 acre has recently undergone demolition and been replaced by a large retail development and many other smaller establishments.
 A considerable infusion of state and federal funding as well as private investment have enabled the replacement of blighted storefronts, complete commercial building rehabilitations and the development of affordable housing for the local population.
 The replacement of the 1913 Long Island Rail Road Hempstead Terminal with a modern facility was completed in 2002, and a four-story, 112-unit building for senior housing, with retail on the ground level was completed at Main and West Columbia Streets in January 1998.
-Thirty two units of affordable townhouses known as Patterson Mews at Henry Street and Baldwin Road was completed and fully occupied in 1997.
+Thirty-two units of affordable townhouses known as Patterson Mews at Henry Street and Baldwin Road was completed and fully occupied in 1997.